-2. PURPOSE
+3. PURPOSE

-Art Refuge recognises its responsibility to safeguard the welfare of all children (defined as anyone under the age of 18) and vulnerable adults accessing the Art Refuge programme.
+Art Refuge recognises its responsibility to safeguard the welfare of all vulnerable adults and children (defined as anyone under the age of 18) accessing the Art Refuge programme.
 The organisation believes that it is always unacceptable for a child or adult to experience abuse of any kind.
 All decisions made by Art Refuge in relation to a child or adult will be made in their best interest.